 Protection Areas and Boundaries

-Because of the intermingled nature of the lands where these responsibilities apply, the Parties agree that wildland fire protection services are best provided by dividing the state into three geographic fire protection areas and assigning protection responsibility in each area to a single Protecting Agency irrespective of jurisdictional boundaries.
+Because of the intermingled nature of the lands where wildland fire protection responsibilities apply, the Parties agree that services are best provided by dividing the state into three geographic fire protection areas and assigning the protection responsibilities of each area to a single Protecting Agency irrespective of jurisdictional boundaries.
 The primary intention of this strategy is to provide cost effective suppression services across the state and to minimize unnecessary duplication of suppression systems.

-Generally, AFS provides wildfire protection services to the northern portion of the state; Alaska DNR provides protection services in the southwest and southcentral portion of Alaska; and the USFS furnishes protection services for Forest Service lands and inholdings within the Chugach and Tongass National Forests as well as for additional lands in southeast Alaska including the Haines Area.
+Generally, AFS provides wildfire protection services to the northern portion of the state; the Alaska DNR provides protection services in the southwest and southcentral portion of Alaska; and the USFS furnishes protection services for Forest Service lands and inholdings within the Chugach and Tongass National Forests as well as for additional lands in southeast Alaska including the Haines Area.

 Protecting Agencies further divide their geographic areas of responsibility into Protecting Units.
 Each Protecting Unit is assigned protection responsibility for all incidents within the Unit regardless of jurisdictional responsibility.
 These Protecting Units are referred to as Zones within the AFS Protection Area; and as Areas within the Alaska DNR and USFS Protection Areas.

-Protection area boundaries have been mutually agreed upon by AFS, Alaska DNR, and the USFS and are authorized by the Alaska Master AgreementAlaska Master Agreement and this Statewide Operating Plan (Figure 1).
+Protection area boundaries have been mutually agreed upon by AFS, Alaska DNR, and the USFS and are authorized by the Alaska Master Agreement and this Statewide Operating Plan (Figure 1).